 Burial Ground Rules

-- The Burial Ground is a tranquil and reverent retreat for the bereaved.
-We ask all visitors to respect this and to behave accordingly.
+- The Churchyard and Burial Ground are areas of tranquil and reverent retreat for the bereaved.
+We ask all visitors to respect this and to behave appropriately.

-- Children under the age of 16 who are visiting the Burial Ground must be supervised at all times.
+- Children under the age of 16 who are visiting the Burial Ground must be supervised by an accompanying adult at all times.

-- Graves often have large and heavy masonry memorials. lt is therefore important that children are not allowed to climb on the headstones or memorials or play on, or run between them.
+- Some graves have large and heavy headstones or memorials. lt is essential that children are not allowed to climb on the headstones or memorials or play on, or run between, the graves.

-- Please do not lean on memorials or use them to pull yourself up.
+- Please do not lean on headstones or memorials or use them to pull yourself up.

-- do not enter any area in the Churchyard or the Burial Ground that has been cordoned off and obey any signage or advice in place at the time of your visit.
+- Do not enter any area in the Churchyard or the Burial Ground that has been cordoned off, and please ensure that you obey any signage or advice in place at the time of your visit.

-Following the process of conducting a memorial safety inspection, you may find that a safety notice has been placed on your memorial.
-This action has been taken by the council to reduce the risk from unsafe memorials and to provide a safe environment in the burial ground for the public.
+Following a safety inspection, you may find that a safety notice has been placed on a grave, headstone or memorial.
+This action will have been taken by the Burial Authority to reduce the risk from unsafe graves, headstones and memorials and to provide a safe environment for the visiting public.

-All memorial masons and funeral directors are aware that these safety checks take place throughout the country and should be able to give you advice on any repairs needed.
+All memorial masons and funeral directors are aware that these safety checks take place throughout the country and should be able to give the owner advice on any repairs needed.